Chapter 1

 The rice seller is Maria's sister, Irene.
 From inside the shop, Irene leans over a narrow counter and lowers her scooping bowl, plunging it deeply into the bin of rice that the young American woman has pointed to.
 Irene brings the bowl back up, filled with rice.
 She dumps the rice into a small burlap bag.
 Then, in one quick movement, she pulls a short length of twine from a roll, wraps it around the neck of the bag, and jerks the length of twine along a sharp edge of metal beneath the roll, cutting it.

-Maria's three-year-old son, Emiliano, runs into Sukimoko, screaming gleefully.
+Maria's five-year-old son, Emiliano, runs into Sukimoko, screaming gleefully.
 He is chased by his big brother, eleven-year-old Francisco.

 The boys move like a whirlwind, quickly circling the store's racks and shelves until Emiliano bumps a metal rack of paper products.
 It falls over ringing loudly.